Melisa-Zorraindo/auction-house-website/README.md

 - A registered user may remove their listings
 - An unregistered user may search through Listings

-# Link to hosted project
+## Link to hosted project

 https://fluffy-shortbread-738c45.netlify.app/

+## Added content
 <script>alert("Security issue")</script>
+The above script was added for testing purposes